Background pattern

 • Rash

-Irritation, itching, urticaria, small visible veins or skin thinning around treated areas are generally mild to moderate in nature.
+Irritation, itching, hives, small visible veins, or thinning of the skin around the treated areas are generally mild to moderate in nature.

 Rare:

-• Opportunistic infections (caused by bacteria, viruses, when the immune system is weakened); immunosuppression (your immune system does not function as it should)
+• Opportunistic infections (caused by bacteria, viruses, when the immune system is weakened); immunosuppression (your immune system is not working as it should)

 • Worsening of diabetes mellitus